Frequently Asked Questions About Organ, Tissue and Eye Donation

 General Questions

 More than 1,000 Hoosiers are among more than 100,000 Americans waiting for lifesaving organ transplants.
-In the U.S., another person is added to the transplant waiting list every nine minutes.
+In the U.S., another person is added to the transplant waiting list every eight minutes.
 Each day, 16 people die because a donated organ wasn’t available in time.

 Anyone can sign up to become an organ and tissue donor.
 No one should ever rule themselves out as a donor due to age or medical condition.
 A physician team, separate from the one providing lifesaving treatment, will determine prior to the time of death what organs and tissues one can donate.